Rush505/valhardmode/README.md

 * Auto-enables position sharing
 * Increases max stack size of stackable items to 999
 * Increases max capacity of Smelter-like objects by 5x
-* No fuel usage on fireplace type objects
+* Fireplace-type objects don't consume fuel
+* Allow usage of items while swimming
+* Ability to delete items by picking them up and hitting DEL key (this is not reversible and there is no confirmation!)

 ### Difficulty Increases
 * Increases normal enemy health by 2x
-* Increases boss health by 1.5x
+* Increases all boss health by 1.5x
+* Increased Eikthyr movement speeds
+* Double the chance for enemies to be a higher level
-* Prevents most non-equippable or food items from being teleported
+* Prevents most non-equippable/consumable items from being teleported
+* Increased damage taken by ships from large waves

 ### Server Handshaking
 * Mod will only load connecting to a dedicated server with the same version installed